Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Flashing.md

 - Connect wires according to the wiring instructions.
->You may receive a yellow jumper cap, do not use it.
+>You may receive a yellow jumper cap, if it is similar to the converter on the right, no need to use it.
+> Connect 3.3V as VCC to the '+' pin on the BMCU mainboard.

 ![wiring_diagram_1.jpg](/assets/images/bmcu_flashing/wiring_diagram_1.jpg =x300)
 ![wiring_diagram_2.png](/assets/images/bmcu_flashing/wiring_diagram_2.png =x300)